-If you’re someone who likes to get their hands dirty and build a custom PC, there are a few things you’ll need to know to use the available PCIe slots effectively.
+If you’re someone who likes to get their hands dirty and build a custom PC, there are a few things you’ll need to know in order to use the available PCIe slots effectively.

 What are PCIe Slots?